 I have spent most of my life feeling like a child struggling to survive in an adult world.
 I have been stuck in the past due to abuse during the critical periods of my development.
 Physically and emotionally I was a classic case of arrested development.

-Not only have I looked younger than my age, my emotional reactions have been that of a 13-year-old.
+Not only have I looked younger than my age, but my emotional reactions have also been that of a 13-year-old.
 The age when I was deeply traumatized causing my psyche to get stuck in that time frame.

 No Help For Childhood Abuse